Marked nodal curves with vector fields: Introduction

 \subsubsection{A modular equivariant compactification of ${\mathbb G}_a^n/{\mathbb G}_a$}

-A remarkable compactification of the space of configurations of $n$ \emph{distinct} points on ${\mathbb A}^1$ modulo translation is the moduli space $\smash{ \overline{Q}_n }$ of `stable scaled marked curves' constructed as a projective variety by Mau and Woodward in \cite{[MW10]}, after Ziltener discovered it in a symplectic setting \cite{[Zi06], [Zi14]}.
+A remarkable compactification of the space of configurations of $n$ \emph{distinct} points on ${\mathbb A}^1$ modulo translation is the moduli space $\smash{ \overline{Q}_n }$ of `stable scaled marked curves' constructed as a projective variety by Ma'u and Woodward in \cite{[MW10]}, after Ziltener introduced it in a symplectic setting \cite{[Zi06], [Zi14]}.
 The moduli space $\smash{ \overline{Q}_n }$ plays an important role in the context of gauged stable maps \cite{[Wo15], [GSW17], [GSW18]}.

 We will construct a related space $\overline{P}_n$ which compactifies the space of configurations of $n$ not necessarily distinct points on ${\mathbb A}^1$ modulo translation.
 This space will turn out to be an equivariant compactification of ${\mathbb G}_a^{n-1}$ in the sense of \cite{[HT99]}.
-Besides this additional feature and simplicity, Problem \ref{problem: degeneration of primitive linear system} (discussed at the end of the paper) suggests that the version in which the points may coincide is the `right' object to consider in certain applications.
+Besides this additional feature and simplicity, Problem \ref{problem: degeneration of primitive linear system} (discussed at the end of the paper) suggests that the version in which the points may coincide is the suitable object to consider in certain applications.

 An \emph{$n$-marked ${\mathbb G}_a$-rational tree} is a connected projective curve $C$ over ${\mathbb K}$ of arithmetic genus $0$ with at worst nodal singularities, with a ${\mathbb G}_a$-action which operates trivially or `by translation' on each irreducible component of $C$ (i.e. $a \cdot [X:Y] = [X+aY:Y]$ in suitable coordinates), and $n+1$ nonsingular points $p_\infty,x_1,\ldots,x_n \in C({\mathbb K})$, such that $p_\infty$ is fixed by the ${\mathbb G}_a$-action on $C$, but $x_1,\ldots,x_n$ are not.
 (The condition that ${\mathbb G}_a$ acts trivially or by translation on each component is actually automatic in characteristic $0$.)
 The $n$-marked ${\mathbb G}_a$-rational tree is \emph{stable} if any irreducible component of $C$ which doesn't contain any of the points $x_1,\ldots,x_n$, either intersects at leasts $3$ other irreducible components of $C$, or contains $p_\infty$ and intersects at least $2$ other irreducible components of $C$.